Before the Sun Goes Down

-Vernon Public Art Gallery is hosting a solo exhibition by Todd Schulz titled “Before the Sun Goes Down”
+Vernon Public Art Gallery hosted a solo exhibition by Todd Schulz titled “Before the Sun Goes Down”

 Opening gala: 6 pm- 8pm May 23, 2019